eBay/tsv-utils/docs/comparative-benchmarks-2017.md

 ## Summary

-This performance benchmark study compared eBay's TSV Utilities to similar tools written in other native lanugages.
-These studies were intended to guage D's performance when writing code in a straightforward fashion, as might occur in the context of a software development team.
+This performance benchmark study compared eBay's TSV Utilities to similar tools written in other native languages.
+These studies were intended to gauge D's performance when writing code in a straightforward fashion, as might occur in the context of a software development team.
 See the [main performance benchmarks page](Performance.md) for additional discussion of the goals and motivations behind the study.
 See the [April 2018 Comparative Benchmarks Update](comparative-benchmarks-2018.md) for an update to this study.

 ## Comparative benchmarks